mariohernandez/mariohernandezio/src/blog/owl.md

 imageThumb: "/images/thumbs/owl-thumb.webp"
 featuredImageCredit: "Todd Steitle"
 featuredImageCreditUrl: "https://unsplash.com/@tsteitle"
-summary: "With all the advanced features of modern CSS, you'd be surprised how a super simple technique can do so much for you with so little code."
+summary: "If you are a seasoned developer you would probably agree that many times we focus so much on learning the new things that we forget about the basics or things we learned when we were getting started."
 eleventyExcludeFromCollections: false
 ---

-In this blog series, I hope to share some incredible and very useful CSS tips and tricks that can help you become a better developer and enhace the UX of your website.
+With all the advancements in CSS over the past few years, it's surprising to discover a technique that's been available all along.
+If you're well-versed in CSS, you might already know this little nugget: `selector > * + * {...}`.
+Let's dive into it.

 ## Lobotomized Owls 🦉 🦉

-The Lobotomized Owl, or **Owl selector**, is probably one of my favorite techniques for managing document flow and achieve consistent spacing in an extremely manageable manner.
-Although the Owl selector may be used for other things, in this post I will focus solely in spacing between sibling elements.
-Let's get started.
+The Lobotomized Owl (`* + *`), or **Owl selector**, is one of my favorite techniques for managing document flow and achieving consistent spacing in a highly manageable way.
+While the Owl selector can be used for various style settings, my preferred use is to add spacing between sibling elements.

-`* + *`
+### How does the Owl selector work?

+_The Owl selector targets elements that are preceded by an immediate sibling_.
+This means that if you apply the Owl selector to a group of HTML elements, the styles will apply to all elements except the first one, as the first one doesn't have a preceding sibling.
+We'll see some examples shortly.

-The **Lobotomized Owl** is not a new CSS thing, it has been around since at least 2014 when [A List Apart](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/){target="_blank" rel="noopener noreferrer"} wrote about it.
-I highly recommend you read that article for more in-depth description of the Owl selector.
+The Lobotomized Owl isn't a new CSS concept; it's been around since the beginning of CSS and was first discussed back in 2014 when [A List Apart](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/){target="_blank" rel="noopener noreferrer"} wrote about it.
+Read that article for a more in-depth description of the Owl selector.

 ## Understanding the Owl selector

 ### Concept

-The Owl selector allows you to manage the document flow by using the [adjacent or next sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Next-sibling_combinator){target="_blank" rel="noopener noreferrer"} (`+`), along with the [universal selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors){target="_blank" rel="noopener noreferrer"} (`*`).
+The Owl selector allows you to manage the document flow by using the [next sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Next-sibling_combinator){target="_blank" rel="noopener noreferrer"} (`+`), along with the [universal selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors){target="_blank" rel="noopener noreferrer"} (`*`).

 ### Example